Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Discussion

 Given an RB approximation of the deformation gradient, $\fF\RB$, one can reconstruct the corresponding displacement field uniquely up to rigid body motion.
 This is possible due to the linear dependence of the deformation gradient fluctuations on the displacement fluctuations.
 Recall the definition of the RB in~\eqref{eq:RB:identification:definiton},

 The missing term $\ol\fu(\ol\fX)$, cf.~\eqref{eq:intro:micro:displacement}, cannot be reconstructed.

-\subsubsection{Relation to classical displacement-based POD methods}
+\subsubsection{Relation to Classical Displacement-Based POD Methods}

 In a certain sense, the entries of the correlation matrix used in the offline phase, cf. Section~\ref{sec:RB:identification}, are \emph{``weighted'' scalar products} of the displacement fluctuation fields $\widetilde{\fw}\bi$ within the Sobolev space~$H^1_0(\varOmega_0)$. ``Weighted'' is to be understood in that the zeroth order derivative is multiplied by zero.
-Classical displacement-based POD methods compute correlations of the fluctuations $\widetilde{\fw}\bi$ within the Lebesque space~$L^2(\varOmega_0)$.
+Classical displacement-based POD methods compute correlations of the fluctuations $\widetilde{\fw}\bi$ within the Lebesgue space~$L^2(\varOmega_0)$.
 The change to $H^1_0(\varOmega_0)$-like scalar products is physically motivated by the fact that the local energy $W=W(\fF)$ explicitly depends on the gradient of the displacement, $\fF=\fu\otimes\nabla_{\rm X}+\fI$, but \emph{not} on the displacement, $\fu$.

-\subsubsection{Advantages compared to general displacement-based schemes}
+\subsubsection{Advantages Compared to General Displacement-Based Schemes}

-The proposed method is advantageous compared to both displacement-based POD methods and the classical FEM for the following reasons: \begin{itemize} \item \emph{No gradients need to be computed from displacement fields}, which displacement-based schemes always require prior to the evaluation of the material law. \item The residual $\underline{r}$ and the Jacobian $\ull{D}$ are \emph{algorithmically sleek and trivial to implement}. \item The \emph{absence of element formulations} in the assembly of the residual~$\underline{r}$ and of the Jacobi matrix~$\ull{D}$ contributes not only to the simplicity of the method but is also in favor of {massively parallel implementation}.
-This implementation is outstanding for the current method, but has been conducted for related problems in the small strain setting in~\citep{fritzen2016b}. \end{itemize}
+The proposed method is advantageous compared to both displacement-based POD methods and the classical FEM for the following reasons: \begin{itemize} \item \emph{No gradients need to be computed from displacement fields}, which displacement-based schemes always require prior to the evaluation of the material law. \item The residual $\underline{r}$ and the Jacobian $\ull{D}$ are \emph{algorithmically sleek and trivial to implement}. \item The \emph{absence of element formulations} in the assembly of the reduced residual~$\underline{r}$ and of the Jacobi matrix~$\ull{D}$ contributes to both the simplicity and the efficiency of the method---no incidence matrices occur, allowing for \emph{linear memory access}.
+Moreover, the algebraic operations associated with reference element formulations are bypassed.
+This is also in favor of \emph{parallel computations}.
+Such an implementation is still outstanding for the problem at hand, but has been conducted for related problems in the small strain setting in~\citep{fritzen2016b}. \end{itemize}

-Although the storage of the basis $\{\fB\bi\}_{i=1}^N$ requires $9N_{\rm qp}N$ double precision values, the basis is compact enough to be completely loaded into random access memory.
+Although the storage of the basis $\{\fB\bi\}_{i=1}^N$ requires $9N_{\rm qp}N$ double precision values, the basis is compact enough to be completely loaded into random access memory of standard computers.
 For instance, the bases considered in Section~\ref{sec:numex} occupy only \textasciitilde200~Mb of memory for $N=32$.
-Moreover, the data is aligned efficiently allowing for \emph{linear memory access}.